The Ultimate Guide to Gantt Charts: Everything about the Tool You Can’t Ignore for Project Planning

 Proper allocation leads to proper budget management.

-A critical path is a feature that shows the connection of the most important tasks needed for a project to be successfully completed.
+A critical path is a feature that shows the connection of the most important tasks needed for a project to be timely completed.
+If one task from the critical path on a Gantt chart is delayed, the whole project will be delayed too.

 Disadvantages of using Gantt charts